KB1537/second-project/README.md

 Open index.html in your web browser.

-Choose a difficulty level — Easy, Medium, Hard, or Custom.
+Choose a difficulty level — Easy, Medium, Hard, or Custom.(G)

 Enter your guess in the input box.